 The ESU Performing Shakespeare Competition allows young people (age 11 – 14) across England and Wales to practice their oracy and drama skills.
 Join our team of committed volunteers to judge and offer feedback at an area final in your region.

-Please complete our short online application form (linked in the box to the right), and a member of the team will be in touch shortly.
-If you have any questions, please email email@example.com
+Please complete our short online application form and a member of the team will be in touch shortly.
+If you have any questions, please phone 020 7529 1591 or email email@example.com and our Senior Volunteering Officer, Tom Kirkham will be in touch.

 Please also see to the right for a detailed overview of what being a competition judge with the ESU entails.